 PATH first opened its doors in September 2012 as a ministry of Harbor Church.
 In 2016, PATH was impacted by the crazy real estate market in Seattle when its building was sold.
-As a result, PATH relocated just a few blocks south to an Evangelical Free Church and is now operating in that church but as a ministry of Sanctuary Christian Reformed Church.
+As a result, Harbor's sister church, Sanctuary CRC, took over managing the preschool and relocated PATH just a few blocks south to our new home in United Church.
 PATH is truly the result of some beautiful ecumenical collaboration!
 We are committed to providing a safe, fun, healthy environment of learning and play for all families.

 Curriculum and Goals.